uwcart/mapstudy/doc/API.md

 			-"attributes"-: []

-An array of the `dataLayer` and `dataOverlays` attributes to include in the search.
+An array of the `dataLayers` attributes to include in the search.
 Must have at least one value to enable searching.
 It is recommended to include categorical rather than numerical attributes (e.g., "name" but not "population").

 #### map.interactions.search.autocomplete